ivanmkc/adk-python/benchmarks/docker_sandbox/README.md

     *   Installs dependencies (Node.js, git, etc.)
     *   Clones `adk-python` into `/repos/adk-python`
     *   Sets up the environment but does *not* set `PYTHONPATH` for execution, treating the code primarily as a reference for the agent.
-*   `cloudbuild.yaml`: (Optional) Configuration for building the image using Google Cloud Build.

 ## Usage